 Section 1: Bellevue PTSA Council 2.3. is a branch of the Washington Congress of PTA (WSPTA) and the National PTA and is governed by the Uniform Bylaws of the Washington Congress of Parents and Teachers.
 Its National PTA unit number is 00050644.

-Section 2: The role of the Council is to support, coordinate, facilitate and serve the needs of its local PTAs and serves all children without regard to physical location or school attendance area.
+Section 2: The role of the Council is to support, coordinate, facilitate and serve the needs of its local PTAs and serve all children without regard to physical location or school attendance area.

-Section 3: The Internal Revenue Service (IRS) granted the non-profit status of 501(C) 3 on December 14, 1978.
+Section 3: The Internal Revenue Service (IRS) granted the tax-exempt non-profit status of 501(C) 3 on December 14, 1978.
 A copy of the letter of determination is available from the Treasurer.

 Section 4: The Council was incorporated on June 13, 1977 and was assigned the Washington State Unified Business Identifier (UBI) Number 601 798 787.
-The Treasurer is responsible for filing the annual corporation report.
-The registered agent for this corporation is the Washington State PTA.
+The Treasurer is responsible for filing the annual corporation report. .
+The Bellevue PTSA Council has designated the Washington State PTA as it’s registered agent with the Washington State Secretary of State’s Office, the Washington Department of Revenue and the Internal Revenue Service.
 Copies of the documents making such designation are available in the legal document binders in the custody of the Secretary and Treasurer, and in the PTA office in ESC-West Building.

 Section 5: The Federal Employer Identification Number (EIN) is available in the legal documents binders in the custody of the Secretary and Treasurer, and in the PTA office at the district Educational Services Center West.